jimurick/hospitalstars/README.md

-It may be interesting to note that the results in the last two code chunks above are not the same, because the SAS Package’s input file has some differences with the Care Compare report from July 2021 (the data used for the 2022 Star Ratings).
+It may be interesting to note that the results in the last two code chunks above are not the same, because the SAS Package’s input file has some differences with the Care Compare report from January 2023 (the data used for the 2023 Star Ratings).
 If you use the SAS Package’s input file in R here, you should get the same output as you would in SAS.

 ``` r
 compute_star_scores(sas_package$v202307$input_df) %>%